Rasa-healthbot/healthbot/PROGRESS.md

 - We faced timing issue for our dsm, as all the members were not available at a particular common time due to temproary changes in their schedules
 - We found that installation will be a better option for us as the latest version of Rasa was not available with google collab.
+- We documented the installation commands used in a shared document with us.
 - We all took our time to gain basic knowledge of NLU, actions and domain in the folllowing days from the documentation and video.